 The Meta AM HT Essential ships with E13 rims, laced to formula hubs.
 The E13 TRS rims have a 35mm internal width and arrived tubeless ready.
 35mm is a common width for wider tires ranging from 2.6" to 3.0".
 The formula hubs are commonplace for a bike at this price.
 The hub engagement can't come close to competing with high-end hubs.
 That said, they work and are trouble-free.

 The Vee Tires were bad.
 Our testers experienced three flat tires on three consecutive rides aboard Vee tire's Flow Snap model.
-When trying to repair the tires with tire plugs the sidewall tears would spread along the seams making the holes larger and not permitting the tire to properly seal.
-Within two weeks of testing, both the front and rear tire had to be replaced in order to continue testing the bike.
+When trying to repair the tires with tire plugs, the sidewall tears would spread along the seams making the holes larger and not permitting the tire to seal properly.
+Within two weeks of testing, both the front and rear tire had to be replaced to continue testing the bike.
 Whether you prefer a tubeless setup or tubes, you will experience more flats with these tires than almost any other tire from a major brand.
-If you are purchasing this bike expect to upgrade or replace the tires almost immediately.
-If you don't face repeated problems with flats, the Vee Tires delivered really good traction in corners.
+If you are purchasing this bike, expect to upgrade or replace the tires almost immediately.
+If you don't face repeated problems with flats, the Vee Tires delivered excellent traction in corners.
 The aggressive tread does have a noticeable amount of rolling resistance.
 The high rolling resistance makes the Commencal feel like it is dragging on smoother sections of trail.

 The Meta AM HT Essential is equipped with a full SRAM drivetrain.
 It features an NX 11-speed crankset, drivetrain, shifters, and derailleur.
 To finish off the build it has SRAM's latest Level brakes.
 SRAM has done an impressive job translating good shifting performance all the way down their price points.
 We experienced clean and consistent shifting throughout testing.
 The NX level doesn't have the nice, crisp, lever feel compared to higher-end offerings, but it does deliver solid performance for the price.
 The Level T brakes that came on this had better-stopping power than most of the brakes found in this price range.